LJWatson/website-tink-eleventy/src/posts/2021-01-02-thoughts-on-screen-readers-and-image-recognition.md

 If I had not actually seen the Mona Lisa, I could be reasonably confident that it was a picture of a woman, most likely a portrait painting, but much less sure if it was a sketch or a drawing (assuming there is a difference at all).
 Not bad; not bad at all.

-## Content authored text descriptions are still needed
+## Authored text descriptions are still needed

 If you're thinking to yourself that providing text descriptions is no longer something you need to bother with though - think again.